What is a Bridle?

 Parts of the Bridle

-Headpiece (Crownpiece): Holds the bridle onto the horse’s head
+Headpiece (Crownpiece): Holds the bridle onto the horse’s head.

-Cheek piece: Connects the headpiece to the bit.
+Cheek Piece: Connects the headpiece to the bit.

-Brow band: It prevents the bridle from sliding behind the poll onto the upper neck.
+Browband: Extends over the horse’s forehead and prevents the bridle from sliding behind the poll onto the upper neck.